One of the most unusual things that new RVers find is that RV mattress sheets aren’t the same size as the mattress sheets you have at home!

 - A lot of RVers are now starting to use zipped fitted sheets for their mattress.
-And we have to agree, it’s a smart decision.
-We haven’t had the opportunity to try out zipped sheets for the RV yet, but everyone who has raves about them!
-The idea is that the underneath of the mattress and the sides don’t have to be washed as often, because you aren’t laying on them.
-So zipped sheets allow you to remove only the top part of the fitted sheet, which is what gets dirty, rather than removing the elastic sides that wrap around the mattress.
+And we are, too!
+Zippered sheets allow you to remove only the top part of the fitted sheet, which is what gets dirty, rather than removing the elastic sides that wrap around the mattress.
 It’s perfect for RV mattresses that are against a wall and in a corner, or there’s not much room to walk around the bed.
 Try out these QuickZip Fitted Sheets for RV short queen mattresses (they also make the sheets in all standard sizes, too).
 Use our code couch10 to save 10% off non-clearance items!

 RV Bunk Sheets

-Trying to get sheets for those RV bunk beds can sometimes be a little difficult.
+Trying to get RV bunk bed sheets can sometimes be a little difficult.
 It all depends on what the size of the bunk house is.
 And whether or not you have to balance on a ladder to change the sheets.